How to Start Homeschooling in Miami

 How to Homeschool in Miami

 Homeschooling in Florida is surging.
-A recent study by the Florida Department of Education found that 97,261 (approximately 3 to 4 percent) of Florida’s students were already being home-schooled in 2018.
-That number continues to grow in 2020 along with the number of Miami homeschool groups, where new and veteran homeschoolers meet.
+A recent study by the Florida Department of Education found that 143,431 students in Florida were already being homeschooled in 2021.
+That number continues to grow in 2022 along with the number of Miami homeschool groups, where new and veteran homeschoolers meet.
 Once you start investigating homeschooling, you’ll soon realize that your job is not a conventional “teacher” position, but rather a manager who picks out the tools and resources that best meet your children’s educational needs.

 Following these steps can help you easily begin your homeschooling adventure: